Activision Remained Silent In Call of Duty: WWII's Prestige Rank Bugs And Issues

 Call of Duty: WWII is indeed another great title in addition to the Call of Duty series.
-Through its fantastic campaigns, and extra crisp graphics and audio, one can’t resist indulging into the world of Call of Duty.
+Through its fantastic campaigns and extra crisp graphics and audio, one can’t resist indulging into the world of Call of Duty.
 Beating the game is a given fact, but the ranking is something to be proud of.

 A prestige rank in Call of Duty means you’re the top of the class.
 It gives you the sense of awesomeness and pride while shooting enemies together with your squad.
 Usually, the prestige ranked player acts as the leader of the pack.
 Moreover, the prestige mode unlocks new rank logo, create an additional Class-A slot, and could unlock weapons permanently.
 In Call of Duty, getting into the prestige rank is a race.
 It is a predominant way to feel inferior to your co-players.